tensorflow/community/rfcs/20181016-replicator.md

     If `all_sum` is called in any replica, it must be called in all replicas.
     The nested structure and `Tensor` shapes must be identical in all replicas.

     IMPORTANT: The ordering of communications must be identical in all replicas.
-Otherwise an error will be thrown.
+See class docstring.

     Example with two replicas:
       Replica 0:: `value`: {'a': 1, 'b': [40,  1]}